PharmaForest/valivali/valivali.md

 ### Purpose:

-    Generates an RTF **Validation Report** using ODS RTF and PROC ODSTEXT/PROC REPORT.
+    Generates an RTF/PDF **Validation Report** using ODS RTF/PDF and PROC ODSTEXT/PROC REPORT.
     Reads *description.sas* from a SAS Package source folder (via `sourcelocation`) to display package name, version, and required packages in the header.